ylabonte/mkvtag/README.md

 This is a slimmed down wrapper script for the mkvpropedit tool of the mkvtoolnix package.
 It is meant to operate on multiple files at once.

-Imagine you have a nas full of your favourit series and movies, all backed up from your Bluray and DVD collection using eg. [MakeMKV](https://www.makemkv.com/) and [HandBrake](https://handbrake.fr/) to get a reasonable sized MKV.
+Imagine you have backed up a bunch of series and movies from your Bluray and DVD collection using eg. [MakeMKV](https://www.makemkv.com/) and and [HandBrake](https://handbrake.fr/) to get a reasonable sized MKV.
+It is more than enough work to name all the files properly.
+In the end you might end up with a directory structure like this:

-a folder structure of the kind:
+<a name="directory-structure"></a>
 ```
 multimedia/
 ├── movies/